Pulsar PG4000BiSRCO - 3200/4000W Dual Fuel Inverter Generator With Remote Start

 Power & Run Time

-Thanks to its dual-fuel technology, the Pulsar PG4000BiSRCO provides a 120V output and offers both versatility and power.
-When utilizing gasoline, it delivers a running wattage of 3,200W and a starting wattage of 4,000W.
-Alternatively, when operating on propane, it provides 2,800 running watts and 3,600 starting watts.
-Furthermore, its parallel capability (parallel kit not included) allows power output to increase when connected to another similar or compatible unit, ensuring expanded energy capacity and reliability for various applications.
+Delivering 120V, the Pulsar PG4000BiSRCO is enhanced by dual-fuel technology, providing power and versatility.
+Running on gasoline, it boasts a running wattage of 3,200W and a starting wattage of 4,000W.
+Alternatively, when propane-powered, it delivers 2,800 running watts and 3,600 starting watts.
+In addition, as it is parallel capable (parallel kit not included), this power can be increased when linked to another similar or compatible unit.

-Enjoying a noise rating of 65 dBA (just slightly more noisy than an office), this inverter generator offers the versatility of starting with either a conventional pull-start mechanism or a hassle-free and practical electric starter (battery included).
-For additional convenience, the PG4000BiSRCO may also be remotely started (key fob included).
+At a noise rating of 65 dBA (just slightly more noisy than an office), this inverter generator can be started via a classic hand-operated recoil starting mechanism, or a straightforward and intuitive electric starter (battery included).
+The PG4000BiSRCO can also be remotely started, offering further convenience (key fob included).

-In terms of running time, the PG4000BiSRCO, equipped with a 1.6 gallon fuel tank, is capable of running continuously for around 6 hours at 50% load on a full gasoline tank (with fuel consumption estimated at around 0.27 gallons per hour).
-When utilizing propane, it provides around 13.2 hours (estimation based on a 20 lbs tank - propane consumption around 0.36 GPH) of operation.
+The running time of the PG4000BiSRCO, with its 1.6 gallon fuel capacity, can reach around 6 hours at 50% load on a full tank of gasoline (fuel consumption around 0.27 GPH).
+With propane, it can reach around 13.2 hours (estimation based on a 20 lbs tank - propane consumption around 0.36 GPH).

 Outlets

-The control panel includes the following 3 AC outlets:
+The control panel is equipped with the following 3 AC outlets:

-It also sports 3 DC outlets: there's a 12V 8A (cigarette lighter style) receptacle providing easy battery charging capabilities and two 5V USB ports (1 x USB-A and 1 x USB-C) ensuring convenient charging of devices like mobile phones and tablets, for connectivity on the go.
+Moreover, it presents 3 DC outlets: there's a 12V 8A (cigarette lighter style) receptacle offering a convenient battery charging option and two 5V USB ports (1 x USB-A and 1 x USB-C) enabling convenient charging of devices like mobile phones and tablets.

 Portability